Groonir/PiracySources/README.md

 # GroonirsPiracyList
 Groonir's list of recommended websites for piracy &amp; more

-Trying to be what Google was before but for Pirates.
+Trying to be what Google was but for Pirates.

 -----------------